ddka22/altia-mtb-example-psoc6-multiindustry/README.md

 8. When the code generation is complete, you should see the option to download the results in the Activities View.
 We will use this in the upcoming steps.
 ![](images/download.jpg)

-9. Create a folder named "ByteSizedDemo" inside the application root folder.

-10. In Altia Launcher, navigate to the Activities tab.
+9. In Altia Launcher, navigate to the Activities tab.
 Click the download button for the design you built in the previous steps.
 A **Save-As** dialog will appear.
-Pick the "ByteSizedDemo" folder you just created for the download.
+Pick the "ByteSizedDemo" folder you created in Step 4.

-11. The file explorer window will open after the download is complete.
+10. The file explorer window will open after the download is complete.
 The following folders will be present:
    - “log” folder – contains the logs from the code generation.
    - “out” folder – contains the build artifacts (Altia libs, headers, and reflash assets).

-12. In Eclipse IDE, build the demo application by right-clicking the altia-mtb-example-psoc6-multiindustry project and selecting “Build Application”.
+11. In Eclipse IDE, build the demo application by right-clicking the altia-mtb-example-psoc6-multiindustry project and selecting “Build Application”.
 Alternatively, the application can be built using the "make build" command using any shell application on Linux/MacOS or "modus-shell" application on Windows.

-13. When the application is built successfully, the elf file of the application named altia-mtb-example-psoc6-multiindustry.elf will be generated in altia-mtb-example-psoc6-multiindustry/build/APP_CY8CKIT-062S2-43012/(Debug|Release) folder.
+12. When the application is built successfully, the elf file of the application named altia-mtb-example-psoc6-multiindustry.elf will be generated in altia-mtb-example-psoc6-multiindustry/build/APP_CY8CKIT-062S2-43012/(Debug|Release) folder.

 ## Operation